oziomoluabi/Raspberry-Pi5-Federated-Environment/docs/OPERATIONS-LOG.md

 **Operations Log Update Process**: This log maintains high-level project infrastructure status and references the comprehensive PROJECT_SPRINT_STATUS.md for detailed sprint information.
 This eliminates duplication while providing quick access to current project health.

 **Next Update**: Sprint 7 completion (estimated August 17, 2025) with infrastructure updates and Sprint 8 preparation.

+---

+## 🚀 v1.0 Community Launch & Project Handoff

+**Date**: August 3, 2025

+### ✅ Sprint 8 & v1.0 Release Complete
+- **v1.0.0 Release**: Successfully tagged, and deployed.
+- **Community Readiness**: All community infrastructure and documentation are in place.
+- **Project Handoff**: The project is now officially handed off to the community for future development and maintenance.